Undredal: History

+Access

 Prior to 1988, Undredal was only accessible by boat, but since then a road connection has been made by constructing two lengthy tunnels as part of the European route E16 highway.
 The Gudvanga Tunnel leads southwest to the village of Gudvangen and the Flenja Tunnel goes to the villages of Flåm and Aurlandsvangen to the northeast.
 There is a brief 700 m long length of road between the tunnels that has an access road to Undredal 6.5 km to the north.

-This little village was mentioned in Rick Steves' show about Norway.